 Rab McClure, Rola Al-Soubaihi, Erzum Naqvi, Dr. Khaled Saoud, Levi Hammett, Mohammad Suleiman, Dr. Haithem El-Hammali, Ryan Browning, Dr. Giovanni Innella Chrysalis is designed to inhale and exhale, a machine that cleans the air.
-With its top half held rigid and suspended from above, its kinetic bottom half cycles up and down-concentric rings of air-tight fabric.
-As the rings fall, they expand the internal volume, drawing air in through one-way valves.
-After inhaling, internal motors lift the rings, pushing air out through layers of materials designed to capture, transform or neutralize unwanted airborne gases, toxins, particulates and bacteria.
-An audible rush of air and snap of fabric signal freshness, giving the sculpture a sentient physical presence.
+With its top half held rigid and suspended from above, its kinetic bottom half retracts upward-concentric rings of air-tight fabric.
+As the rings rise, they compress the internal volume, pushing air out through one-way valves.
+After exhaling, the weighted rings drop, drawing air in through layers of materials designed to capture, transform or neutralize unwanted airborne gases, toxins, particulates and bacteria.
+An audible rush of air and snap of fabric signal freshness and give the sculpture a sentient physical presence.